 - No offensive/insulting content in the profile.

-- Content which complies with the rules of the platform.
+- Content that complies with the rules of the platform.

 Expanding on this and based on our experience, it’s clear that there’s some universal criteria quality profiles meet:

-Good profiles contain relevant information that helps the reader understand whether the profile is matching their current needs.
-Which information is relevant, will depend on the platform and the service exchanged between the profile owner and the person viewing it.
+Good profiles contain relevant information that helps readers understand whether the profile matches their current needs.
+Which information is relevant will depend on the platform, and the service exchanged between the profile owner and the person viewing it.

-Spam and advertising are of course completely unacceptable and links that lead off the site are inadvisable due to the risk of fraud and platform leakage.
+Spam and advertising are completely unacceptable, and links that lead off the site are inadvisable due to the risk of fraud and platform leakage.

 Profiles should be streamlined to communicate the exact message needed for the reader to understand who they are about to engage with.
-It’s important that it’s clear who the profile owner is so pictures of multiple people are usually a no go.
+It must be clear who the profile owner is, so pictures of multiple people are usually a no-go.
 While the profile should be informative, it also shouldn’t contain irrelevant information.
 Short and to the point is better than rambling and incoherent.

 We live in a visual age.
-Regardless of whether the profile is for a classifieds site, a gamer account or a car sharing platform, having a visual representation of the user is important.
+Regardless of whether the profile is for a classified site, a gamer account, or a car-sharing platform, having a visual representation of the user is important.
 In general, this should be in the form of a picture of the user but could also be an avatar for platforms that are more lenient on anonymity (like community sites for kids or gaming platforms).
-The image should however be recognizable, so the representation is always easy to identify as the profile owner.
+The image should, however, be recognizable so the representation is always easy to identify as the profile owner.